kaloklijk/go-back-n/README.md

 # go-back-n
-a c program for go back n
+a c program for go back n data transmission